Skip to main content

 The decision to re-name the Fesenmeier brewery and drop the flagship brand has never been explained, though it may be that

 issues with licensing and / or trademarks were a factor.
 But whatever the case, new ownership would have been well-served to overcome any such obstacles.
-The Fesenmeier family had been in the city of Huntington for almost 70 years, their brewery surviving floods, fire and a 19-year Prohibition that began in 1914 - five years before the law took effect nationwide.
+The Fesenmeier family had been inthe city of Huntington for almost 70 years, their brewery surviving floods, fire and a 19-year prohibition that began in 1914 - five years before the law took effect nationwide.
 For 34 years the plant had been known by the family name.

+In general, some amount of risk is to be expected when a successful company changes ownership, but overcoming a change in name - particularly one as recognizable as "Fesenmeier" can be tricky.
+The very sale of the brewery no doubt sent a shock-wave throughout its marketing and distribution system.
 Clever as it was, the change to Little Switzerland probably created some sort of disconnect among retailers and consumers alike.
 Continuing to do business as Fesenmeier would have eased the offending shock-wave.
 Perhaps it might have made more sense to return to its former name, The West Virginia Brewing Company, given the fact that the West Virginia brand was once again the flagship and that company stock shares could only be purchased by those living in the State.

 Still, without a new name